-- He liked to be in control of everything and be seen as the “hero” who is leading the entire effort – there was a saying on the team that if it’s not XX’s idea, it sucks
+- Liked to be in control of everything.
+He wanted to be seen as the “hero” who is leading the entire effort.
+There was a saying on the team that if it’s not XX’s idea, it sucks

-- He was opinionated and confrontational, didn’t value other people’s perspective, and attacked other people openly in emails
+- Was opinionated and confrontational, didn’t value other people’s perspective, and attacked other people openly in emails

-- He had such a vested interest in his own ideas and proving himself “right” that he lost objectivity and wasn’t able to see different sides of a decision
+- Had a strong vested interest in his own ideas and proving himself “right”.
+He lost objectivity and wasn’t able to see different sides of a decision

 How does that impact the effectiveness of an Agile team?

-- It can lead to poor decisions because decisions may be biased in favor of one person’s point of view and may not objectively consider all aspects of the problem
+- It can lead to poor decisions.
+Decisions may be biased in favor of one person’s point of view and may not objectively consider all aspects of the problem

-A key element for successful implementation of these exercises is creating an environment of trust where people feel comfortable with being open and honest with others in a small group.
-Once people have become comfortable with doing that in a small group, they can then take more risks and practice the same behavior outside of that small protected group environment.
+- Once people have become comfortable with doing that in a small group, they can then take more risks and practice the same behavior outside of that small protected group environment

 - Self-awareness is a very important skill for achieving emotional intelligence.
 You must be able to see yourself openly and honestly in order to improve